idris-lang/Idris2/CONTRIBUTING.md

 Idris 2, and the kind of contributions which will most benefit the project.

-This document outlines: the kinds of contributions we will almost certainly accept; those we might accept; those we might accept after a proposal and discussion; and, those we almost certainly won't.
+This document outlines: the kinds of contributions we will almost certainly accept; those we might accept after a proposal and discussion; and, those we almost certainly won't.
 The guidelines here are based on decisions we've previously made, and the way we have managed PRs in practice up to now.